-The only good thing I’ve noticed here is that if you wait for a few days, you can upload a new image with the old name without any issues.
-The problem occurs only if you try to replace the image at once within a few minutes.
+The only good thing I’ve noticed here is that if you don’t delete the previous image, you can upload a new one with the same name without a problem, and only after that delete the older one.

 If you want to replace the old image with a new one, just change its name and it will be displayed as a modified variant.
 For Instance, you can add a “_“ symbol, a word, a number, or a letter to the initial name of the image – it’s up to you.
 Just make sure your image name is SEO optimized which means it is meaningful and relevant.

 The fact is there is no native “WordPress page builder” available.
-The standard WordPress allows to install the default themes from its official repository, and their functionality includes several post types, a few widgets and the Theme Options within Live Customizer.
+The standard WordPress allows the installation of the default themes from its official repository, and their functionality includes several post types, a few widgets, and Theme Options within Live Customizer.

 However, if you want some additional features and editing opportunities, you should use custom page builders like WPBakery or Elementor available for download from their official websites or popular marketplaces like Codecanyon.
 These page builders also come integrated into the most of premium WordPress themes available on Themeforest.

 Why is this an issue?
 Well, sometimes WordPress is utilized by newbie bloggers who prefer to install and use free WP themes and have no idea they need some additional solutions except for WordPress itself to build their websites.
 So why should they install a lot of additional plugins?
 Sometimes it is great when all required functionality is available by default.

 You can also try other platforms to test their functionality, or hire a developer to create a brand new custom CMS and make a website from scratch – but these resolutions are more complicated.